- Brand name

 - muscle weakness

-The above list includes the more common and mild side effects of Somidem.
+The above list includes the more common side effects of SOMIDEM.

 - skin rashes or hives, swelling of the face, lips, mouth or throat which may cause difficulty in swallowing or breathing

-Consumption of alcohol can also increase the risk of such behaviours.
+Consumption of alcohol can also increase the risk of sleep walking and other related behaviours.
+These side effects can also occur without the presence of alcohol.

 This risk is also increased if you take more than the recommended dose.